 The original proposal for this pilot program requested a full-time Behavioral Health case worker.
 The County agreed to fund the pilot using case management services provided by community-based organizations.
-The San Mateo Police Department entered into a Memorandum of Understanding with the Youth Services Bureau of the YMCA to provide staff and case management services for individual and/or family counseling to youth arrested for minor offenses, referred by SMPD as eligible for the mandated diversion counseling program throughout the pilot.
+The City of San Mateo entered into a Memorandum of Understanding with the Youth

+Services Bureau of the YMCA to provide staff and case management services for individual and/or family counseling to youth arrested for minor offenses, referred by San Mateo Police Department as eligible for the mandated diversion counseling program throughout the pilot.
+On November 1, 2016, the County entered into an agreement with the San Mateo Police Department to provide the services described above for the term July 1, 2015, through June 30, 2017.

 The YMCA case manager has implemented the Child and Adolescent Needs and Strengths (CANS) Assessment to identify risk factors of the youth and their family so they can be referred to necessary resources within the county.
-As of June 30, 2016, there were 31 youth referred to the program, with 20 still participating and 3 failing to complete due to an arrest or failure to comply with their six-month contract.
+As of June 30, 2016, there were 31 youth referred to the program, with 8 completing, 20 still participating and 3 failing to complete due to an arrest or failure to comply with their six-month contract.
 Of those that have successfully completed the program, none have re-offended.